corupta/react-native-nested-dnd/README.md

 ### Known Issues

 * If a group is empty, cannot drag and drop an item inside it, for some reason.
+(I guess, need to update core so that it will support different heights better)
-* When a group is dragged, due to the nature of my hacky implementation it blinks at first.
+~~* When a group is dragged, due to the nature of my hacky implementation it blinks at first.
 Unfortunately, this won't be fixed.
 To fix it one might need to come up with a ground-up implementation that supports nested drag/drop.
-(Need to re-write current DND core)
+(Need to re-write current DND core)~~

+### Roadmap
+[X] Make the underlying core support multiple item push [ ] Prevent underlying core's layout animation applying to flying item.